 the brekfast burgers can be good and of course dan bings are always good. another one ‘lu luo bing’ i think, is a kind of sandwich with a piece of pastry in it… random but super yum.

-Shifan makes me fuckin gag, I won’t touch it.
+Shifan makes me gag, I won’t touch it.
 And don’t get me started on the horror of the oyster-phlegm noodles.
 And I loathe fantuans.
 Well, maybe not loathe, but I’d never choose one over something else.

 Let it roll, baby, roll

 They’re better than the ones in Korea, but yeah they’re pretty bad.